eddddddy/eddddddy.github.io/_pages/about.md

 title: "About Me"
 excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently in my last year of undergraduate studies at the University of Waterloo and expected to graduate in Spring 2022 with a major in computer science and minors in combinatorics and optimization, pure math, and physics.
+I'm currently in my first year of my PhD at the Institute of Photonic Sciences in Barcelona, in the Quantum Information Theory group led by Antonio Acin.

 My research interests revolve around the intersection between machine learning and quantum physics.
-In particular, I'm most interested in i) applications of machine learning to quantum physics and ii) implementations of machine learning models (specifically deep learning models) in quantum hardware.
+In particular, I'm most interested in i) applications of machine learning to quantum information and quantum computing, and ii) novel implementations of deep learning models in quantum hardware.